ani71ket/Movify/README.md

 1) You will need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) installed on your computer.

-2) You will need an account on [Firebase](https://firebase.com) and you should create a project on your firebase account dedicated to this Netflix project.
+2) You will need an account on [Firebase](https://firebase.com) and you should create a project on your firebase account dedicated to this movify project.

 3) You will need the "./seed.js" file (which I added in this repo) to seed your firebase backend with movies information.
 OR you can use your seed file with your information if you want.